graphql/graphql-spec/spec/Section 3 -- Type System.md

 * If a variable is provided for an input object field, the runtime value of that variable must be used.
-If the runtime value is {null} and the field type is non-null, a field error must be thrown.
+If the runtime value is {null} and the field type is non-null, a field error must be raised.
 If no runtime value is provided, the variable definition's default value should be used.
 If the variable definition does not provide a default value, the input object field definition's default value should be used.